Germany 2010 "Bicentenary of Nature Science Museum in Berlin"

 Cast of Allosaurus fragilis skeleton with the head reconstruction

-Cast of Allosaurus fragilis skeleton with the head reconstruction, on postcard of of Natural Science Museum in Berlin.
+A cast of an Allosaurus fragilis skeleton with reconstructed head on a postcard produced by the Natural Science Museum in Berlin.

 • Brachiosaurus brancai - a member of the Sauropods group - the tallest mounted dinosaur skeleton in the world

-• Kentrosaurus aethiopicus - a member of the Stegosaurus group
+• Kentrosaurus aethiopicus - a member of the stegosaurs group

 • Dysalotosaurus lettowvorbecki - small (2.5 meter in length) herbivorous iguanodontian dinosaur.